+We note that the connectivity (or $H_0$) properties of random geometric graphs were extensively studied in the past, see \cite{Penrose} for a comprehensive review.
+Thus, in this survey we will mainly focus on more recent results related to higher degrees of homology ($H_k,\ k\ge 1$).

 The rest of this survey is structured as follows.
 In Section \ref{sec:prelim} we present the concepts and notation that will be used later.
 Section \ref{sec:connectivity} quickly reviews classical results about the connectivity of random geometric graphs for completeness.
 Section \ref{sec:betti_numbers} presents a summary of the main results known to date about the limiting behavior of the homology of random geometric complexes.
 In Section \ref{sec:morse_distance} we review an alternative approach to study the homology of random \cech complexes using Morse theory for the distance function.
 Sections \ref{sec:mani} and \ref{sec:stationary} review two extensions to the results in Section \ref{sec:betti_numbers} - one for compact manifolds and the other for stationary point processes.
+Section \ref{sec:extreme} discusses the case where the distribution underlying the point process has an unbounded support, from an extreme value analysis perspective.
 In section \ref{sec:persistent} we discuss work in progress that studies the persistent homology generated by random geometric complexes.
 Finally, in Section \ref{sec:future} we present a list of open problems and future work in this area.